kusamanetwork/userguide/docs/try/governance.md

 ## Participating in Kusama Governance

 This guide will help you participate in Kusama governance by  voting on referenda, and voting for council members.
-Before being able to participate, you will need to create a KSMA account and acquire KSMA tokens.
+Before being able to participate, you will need to create a KSM account and acquire KSM tokens.

 ### Viewing active referenda